ricktaylor/btpu/draft-taylor-btpu.md

 {: #fig-sequential title="Segmentation of a sequence of Bundles of equal priority" }

 Bundle A is transferred as two Segments, included in the first and second Link-layer PDU, as Transfer 1.
 Bundle B fits completely in the second Link-layer PDU, and is therefore transferred without segmentation.
 Bundle C is transferred as two Segments split between the second and third PDU, but padding is required to fill the third PDU.
 An alternative algorithm could have selected to not segment Bundle C, but to pad the second PDU and include Bundle C without segmentation in the third PDU, without changing the semantics, as an implementation preference.

+## Segmentation of a sequence of Bundles of different priority

+DIAGRAM!

+## Message repetition

+DIAGRAM!

 # Acknowledgments